By Runjhun Noopur Sep. 06, 2018

 It was the year 2003, and Karan Johar had just begun his now legendary quest of talking gay without really talking about it at all.
 Enter Kal Ho Naa Ho, and of course Kantaben, a character more meaningful, symbolic and socially relevant than KJo’s entire filmography.

 Because Kantaben wasn’t just a character.
 She was a walking metaphor of a social malady that unfortunately has managed to persist even today, over a decade since Kantaben first swooned at the sight of two hot men getting cosy – not because it was hot but because it was “hawww”.

-It is about how 377’s very existence legitimised Kantaben, and in turn the idea that homosexuality is some sort of a corruption that taints our kids, that homosexuality is “not natural”.
+It was about how the very existence of Sec 377 legitimised Kantaben, and in turn the idea that homosexuality is some sort of a corruption that taints our kids, that homosexuality is “not natural”.
 Kantaben is our society in a nutshell in so much as refusing to even believe that something like homosexuality can exist.
 Kantaben is our society who is in constant need of smelling salts otherwise known as logic, sensitivity and sensibility when it comes to homosexuality.

 That silence has been broken.
 People are talking.
 Kantabens are listening, lips pursed and a lingering helplessness in the air.

 The Kantabens of our society have a long and chequered history of reactions that range from minor indignation to major ostracism to full-blown violence.